fairulazmin/nvim/README.md

 :bp                 -   go to previous buffer
-:bd                 -   unload a buffer (close a file) :bw                 -   unload a buffer and deletes it
+:bd                 -   unload a buffer (close a file) :bw                 -   unload a buffer and deletes it :wa                 -   write all changed files (save all changes) :qa                 -   quit all (not if there are unsaved changes)
 ```
 ### TAB
 ```